pepperonas/Waiworinao/README.md

     - Scan for input fields and forms
     - Test the login functionality (use "rock" as username and "you" as password for successful login)
-    - Try the brute force testing features with different options
+    - Try the brute force testing features with different options:
+      - **Password List**: Test with a custom list of passwords
+      - **Character Set**: Generate all possible combinations from selected characters
+      - **Variations**: Generate intelligent variations with leetspeak, capitalization, and separators
+    - Click "Show Generated Passwords" to view all password variations (when using variations method)

 For security research purposes, you can also use the tool on your own web applications by copying the script into the console when viewing your application.